the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 see that the code is super-clean and elegant.

 I am perplexed as to why such a high-quality library is not more visible.
 I hope to help with this blog post.
-I discussed it with the[Sashir Estela](https://github.com/sashirestela) - the author - who is very motivated, responsive and interested in promoting open-simpleai and making it available to more engineers.
+I discussed it with [Sashir Estela](https://github.com/sashirestela) - the author - who is very motivated, responsive and interested in promoting open-simpleai and making it available to more engineers.